 Public schools in France

 Education in France is highly centralised, with most public and private schools following the national curriculum mandated by the Ministry of Education.
 Public school in France is free for citizens and for those who can show proof of residence in the form of a signed lease or a utility bill.
-Public schools attendance is based on catchment areas.
+Public-school attendance is based on catchment areas.

 School attendance is compulsory for students between six and 16, but parents often enrol their children in a maternelle (kindergarten) from the age of two.
-Students generally spend two or three years at this level before advancing.
+Children generally spend two or three years at this level before advancing.

 Many expat parents choose to send their younger children to their local nursery school, as it's practical and free of charge.
 Children of this age tend to overcome the language barrier quickly and as there are few formal educational demands, the difficulties of reading and writing in French are irrelevant.

 As in most destinations, schooling standards can vary immensely from one neighbourhood or city to the next.
-Certain public schools in France run a curriculum geared towards teaching French to non-Francophone students, known as a Section Internationale, to eventually integrate the students into the French system.
+Certain public schools in France run a curriculum geared towards teaching French to non-Francophone students, known as a Section Internationale, to eventually integrate these students into the French system.
 Few primary schools offer this programme.
 It's largely reserved for middle and high schools in France's large cities.